crisis-cadres/book/chapters/production.md

 ## Production Defuses Scarcity Mentality

-While scarcity fuels desperation; Production can replace that desperation with security.
+While scarcity fuels desperation, Production can replace that desperation with security.

 Production ensures that communities that have access to food, tools, and shelter need not act out of desperation.
 Shared workshops distribute the burden of labor.
 Skill exchanges turn individual weaknesses into collective strengths.
 And surplus goods—whether extra vegetables, handmade tools, or stored energy—become bargaining chips in trade, transforming resilience into economic leverage.